skalenetwork/IMA/docs/ima_linked_list_optimization.md

 ### 1.1 Problem

 Currently IMA puts lots of computational load on geth by searching history for IMA message events.
-This can significantly slow IMA performance.
+This can significantly slow IMA performance and limit the numnber of chains we can run.

 ### 1.2 Solution